Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Skanska U.K.

-The experience, enthusiasm and profound nature of his presentations are as relevant to board members, as well as sales staff and management teams.
+The experience, enthusiasm and profound nature of his presentations are relevant to board members, sales staff and management teams.

 Furthermore, all of Chris’ presentations are bespoke to each client.

-Chris Moon’s presentations will leave your audience inspired, uplifted and ready to go the extra mile.
+Chris Moon’s presentations will inspire your audience, leaving them uplifted and ready to go the extra mile.